MenigStar91/CCRO---blockchain-project/README.md

 You can test each node's status by using the endpoint `/status` with curl to see if it is online or offline such as follows: **`curl http://localhost:8080`**

-Finally, to initiate the PBFT consensus send a **POST** request with a JSON file containing
+Finally, to initiate the consensus send a **POST** request with a JSON file containing sample file ( `sample run case.txt`) is prodided for the same.
 ```
 {"data": "anything-here-doesnt-matter"}
 ```